Pipeline and Hazardous Materials Safety Administration (PHMSA), DOT.

 A copy of each comment must also be sent to (1) Wayne Stenehjem, Attorney General, The State of North Dakota, Office of the Attorney General, 600 East Boulevard Avenue, Department 125, Bismarck, ND 58505-0040, and (2) Tim Fox, Attorney General, The State of Montana, Office of the Attorney General, Justice Building, Third Floor, 215 North Sanders, Helena, MT 59620-1401.
 A certification that a copy has been sent to these persons must also be included with the comment.
 (The following format is suggested: I certify that copies of this comment have been sent to Mr. Stenehjem and Mr. Fox at the addresses specified in the Federal Register.”)

 Anyone is able to search the electronic form of all comments received into any of our dockets by the name of the individual submitting the comment (or signing a comment submitted on behalf of an association, business, labor union, etc.).
 You may review DOT's complete Privacy Act Statement in the Federal Register published on April 11, 2000 (65 FR 19477-78), or you may visit http://www.regulations.gov.

 A subject matter index of hazardous materials preemption cases, including a listing of all inconsistency rulings and preemption determinations, is available through PHMSA's home page at http://phmsa.dot.gov.
-From the home page, click on “Regulations and Compliance,” then on “Standards & Rulemaking,” then on “Hazardous Materials Standards and Rulemaking,” then on “Preemption Determinations” located on the left side of the page.
+From the home page, click on “Hazardous Materials Safety,” then on “Standards & Rulemaking,” then on “Preemption Determinations” located on the right side of the page.
 A paper copy of the index will be provided at no cost upon request to Mr. Lopez, at the address and telephone number set forth in the FOR FURTHER INFORMATION CONTACT section below.